Hello (Turn Your Radio On)

-"Hello (Turn Your Radio On)" is a song by British-based pop duo Shakespears Sister, and was released as the fourth single from their second album, Hormonally Yours.
+"Hello (Turn Your Radio On)" is a song by British-based pop duo Shakespears Sister, and was released in October 1992 by London Records as the fourth single from their second album, Hormonally Yours (1992).
 The single peaked at number 14 and spent six weeks on the UK Singles Chart.
 Internationally, the single peaked within the top 40 in Germany, Ireland, the Netherlands, Sweden, and Switzerland.

 Background

 The single was released in the UK on 26 October 1992.
-The album version of the song was remixed for its single release, featuring more bass and adding drums.
+The album version of the song was remixed for its single release, featuring more bass and with drums added.
 The single version is also slightly extended, with a repeat of the chorus towards the end of the song.
 The single sleeve artwork was created by Laurence Dunmore, with photography by Derek Ridgers.

 Critical reception

 Tom Demalon from AllMusic described the song as a "stellar glam-tinged ballad with a dreamy chorus".
-Larry Flick from Billboard called it a "Beatles-esque rock ballad."
-He added, "A soft, rolling piano line is surrounded by deep alto harmonies and nimble guitars.
+Larry Flick from Billboard magazine called it a "Beatles-esque rock ballad".
+He added: "A soft, rolling piano line is surrounded by deep alto harmonies and nimble guitars.
 Booming, swaying, and completely memorable chorus is icing on the cake."
-The Daily Vault's Michael R. Smith stated in his album review, that "the spellbinding grand finale of "Hello (Turn Your Radio On)" is just icing on the cake."
-A reviewer from Liverpool Echo wrote, "Songs that mention the radio always do well on the radio.
+The Daily Vault's Michael R. Smith stated in his album review that "the spellbinding grand finale of 'Hello (Turn Your Radio On)' is just icing on the cake."
+A reviewer from the Liverpool Echo wrote: "Songs that mention the radio always do well on the radio.
 It's because DJs are so big-headed.
-But this one - a re-mixed track from the Hormonally Yours album - does sound good on radio."
-Pan-European magazine Music & Media commented, "Hello out there in radio land, stay for a while for another ballad by the hippest sisters around."
+But this one – a re-mixed track from the Hormonally Yours album – does sound good on radio."
+Pan-European magazine Music & Media commented: "Hello out there in radio land, stay for a while for another ballad by the hippest sisters around."
 Pop Rescue said it is a "great" track.